Rafet El Roman: Biography

 In May 1999, he had a huge success with his third album Hayat Hüzünlü (Sorrowful Life).

 In 2000, Rafet El Roman vocalized the song Bir Gol Daha (One More Goal) with Mehmet Ali Erbil for the Turkey national football team's Euro 2000 campaign.

 In 2000, he was the principal actor in the cinema film Offside (Dar Alanda Kısa Paslaşmalar) with co-star Müjde Ar.
 In 2001, with his own lyrics and song, he sang a duet with Aşkın Nur Yengi titled "Peşindeyim" (I Am in the Pursue of You).

 He released the fourth album Hanimeli (Lonicera) in January 2001 and his fifth album 5 Nr.
 Aşk (Love Nr.
 5) in April 2002.

 He released his 6th album, Sürgün (Exile), in the summer of 2004 and this album sold the best.
 The album had been one of the favorite albums of 2004 with many hit songs.
 In summer 2005, he released the seventh album Kalbimin Sultanı (The Sultan of My Heart) in honour of his 10th Year.
 The album became the top seller after initial release.
 He received the MÜ-YAP "Golden Butterfly", POPSAV "The Most Successful Pop Singer of the Year" awards.
 In summer 2006, he released the album Gönül Yarası (Heart Pain).

-Rafet El Roman aims to introduce new names to the music market with his music production company "RER" established in 2000.
-Also, it is among the greatest desires of Rafet El Roman to be a scenarist and director of his own film.